-When I woke up with a sudden onset headache at 4:00 a.m., I didn’t think anything was wrong.
+When I woke up with a headache at 4:00 a.m., and I didn’t think anything was wrong, because I didn’t have it earlier in the day.
 In my head’s defense, I hadn’t been sleeping and had a few long days and nights.
 In my doctor’s defense, I didn’t know anything was wrong the last time something was seriously wrong so I knew he would send me to the Emergency Room when I called him around 4:00 that same afternoon and told him I had blurred vision too.
 In my eyes’ defense, I was staring at a computer screen all day.
 In my doctor’s defense (again) that sort of thing never caused blurred vision before.
 In my defense, I knew what the outcome would be and the ER is time-consuming, expensive and sometimes inconclusive or seemingly even a waste of time.
 My doctor, seemingly the only one concerned about me (between him and I) by dinnertime, requested I head (no pun intended) to the ER to get a CAT scan.
 I did, begrudgingly, and told myself the whole way there I would tell anyone else in my shoes to go.

 Hospitals never bothered me [before] so I wasn’t expecting the sheer terror I experienced when the nurse wanted to insert an IV.
 When asked why she said, “Just in case we have to admit you,” which completely sent me into an unexpected fit of tears.
 She and her summoned colleague decided against the IV and proceeded to stare at me for several minutes while I wiped the snot off my face and all over my sleeves.
 I went to sit in the waiting room while they ordered blood work, which – in my head’s defense – made me feel better.